 - Your age, family history, or preexisting conditions are not at all a concern with the guaranteed acceptance policy.
 Even the other two policies have a very high acceptance rate, which means you are most likely to be qualified, even if you have been rejected by other insurance companies before.

 - The death benefit is sufficient to pay off minor debts, settle outstanding bills, and to take care of your final expenses.
 Except the term policy, all the other policies have a built-in cash value component, which provides you with living benefits.

 - The premiums stop once you reach the age of 95, but the coverage remains in place until your death.

 - You need to be an AARP member in order to apply for the policies.
-You need to pay an annual fee of $16 to become one.
+You will need to pay an annual fee of $16 to become one.

 - The term policy is expensive since the premiums keep increasing in five-year increments, every time you enter a new age bracket.